-In a world of processed foods and ready-to-eat meals, the plant-based diet has made a huge difference.
-How?
-Research shows that a diet consisting of vegetables, fruits, whole grains, legumes, and healthy fats can help curb many modern-day health issues.
-Industry experts also agree that such a diet has a positive impact on people’s lives.
-In this article, you will learn all about a plant-based diet – the foods to eat and avoid, a sample menu plan, how a plant-based compares with a vegan diet, and the health benefits and side effects of the plant-based diet.
-Read on!
+Plant-based diet has made a huge difference in a world of processed foods and ready-to-eat meals.
+Scientific research shows that vegetables, fruits, legumes, whole grains and healthy fats reduce the risk of many modern-day health issues.
+Fitness and nutrition experts also agree that a diet composed of mainly plant-based foods has a positive impact on your physical and mental well-being.
+In this article, you will learn about the foods to eat and avoid on a plant-based diet, get a menu plan, learn how a plant-based diet is different from a vegan diet, and the health benefits and side effects of this diet.
+Scroll down!

 In This Article